 How to Use This Information

 If posting just four times a week will help you better connect with your target audience and stop you from competing against your own posts, great.
 If you need eight to keep up with a fast-paced audience, that works, too.
-Remember, the goal here is a customized strategy for your business.
-Look at your posting frequency compared to your competitors, and if they have higher engagement rates, consider matching their posting frequency.
+Remember, the goal here is a customized social media strategy for your business.
+Look at your social posting frequency compared to your competitors, and if they have higher engagement rates, consider matching their posting frequency.

 3. Create Targeted Content for the Audience You Have